polygon

 An n×2 matrix with rows corresonding to [x y] coordinates for vertexes of the polygon (deg).
 Coordinates are relative to element position which you can set in position (default relative to screen center).
 Vertexes are connected by lines in the order they appear in the matrix.

 Or if you want to show multiple polygons at the same time, use a cell array with each cell containing a separate matrix.
 This is more efficient than using multiple polygon elements.
-Polygons are layered front-to-back in the order you specify them.
+Polygons are also layered front to back in the order you specify them.
 If you show multiple polygons then for each of the properties below you can set one value for all of them, or you can set different values for different polygons using a vector or matrix (see property).

 color